1.25 Family and Medical Leave Policy

 - A serious health condition that makes the employee unable to perform the functions of the employee's position;

-- In order to care for any member of the employee's immediate family (parents, legal guardians or surrogates, grandparents, grandchildren, siblings, spouse, children, spouse's parents, or spouse's legal guardians or surrogates, or any dependent living with the employee) if such family member has a serious health condition.
+- In order to care for any member of the employee's immediate family (parents, spouse, children) if such family member has a serious health condition.
 Spouses employed by the College are jointly entitled to a combined total of twelve work weeks of family leave for the birth of a child, placement of a child for adoption or foster care, or to care for a family member parent who has a serious health condition.

 - To care up to 26 weeks for a spouse, son, daughter, parent, or next of kin who is a covered service member for a serious injury or illness incurred while on active duty or existed before active duty and was aggravated while on active duty.
 Spouses employed by the College are jointly entitled to a combined total of 26 weeks to care for a service member.